andry-lebedev/neobank-primitives/AGENTS.md

 ### Seam 3 — Integration slots (`src/integrations/index.js`)
 A fixed, named set: `track(event, props)`, `onSession(customer)`, `notify(message, kind)`,
-`resolveCustomerId()`.
+`resolveCustomerId()`, `setCustomerId(id)`.
 Reference ships safe stubs.
 Fill the bodies to wire client infra.
 Do NOT rename or remove these exports — call sites depend on them.

 ## Out of scope (do not change)
 - `src/api/*` and `AppContext` data binding — stays on the Swipelux sandbox.